sigp/milagro_bls/README.md

 There has been no public audit or scrutiny placed upon this crate.
 If you're a cryptographer I would love to have your input.

+## Comparison to Standard
+The current BLS standard can be found at [standard](https://github.com/pairingwg/bls_standard/blob/master/minutes/spec-v1.md) and [reference implementation](https://github.com/kwantam/bls_sigs_ref).

+The underlying Apache Milagro library uses Standard Project Coordinates (xZ, yZ, Z), however the reference implmentation and [paper](https://eprint.iacr.org/2019/403) use Projectives in the form (xZ^2, yZ^3, Z).
+Hence some changes have been made to convert the final projective form to match that of Apache Milagro.
+Both implementations will give the same (x, y) form and hence the implementations are equivalent.

 ## Usage

 ### Single Signatures